Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Contribution.md

 {{< centeredImage
         src="/assets/content/contribution/LiuP.jpg"
-        alt="Graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a PspF handle, the PspF activator and dCas9" caption="Fig.1.
-Graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a PspF handle, the PspF activator and dCas9." >}}
+        alt="A graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a PspF handle, the PspF activator and dCas9" caption="Fig. 1.
+A graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a PspF handle, the PspF activator and dCas9." >}}

 Read more about this on [the Parts Registry](http://parts.igem.org/Part:BBa_K2841513)